 No mass applications.
 No credential sharing.
 No sending anything without your explicit approval.
 The tool handles discovery and preparation - you handle decisions.

 Automated job application tools range from genuinely useful to actively harmful.
-The spray-and-pray approach is dead - modern ATS and recruiters filter it out.
+The spray-and-pray approach is dead - not because software blocks it, but because everyone is doing it and recruiters have stopped rewarding it.
 What works in 2026 is smart matching: fewer, better-targeted applications with tailored materials.
 That's where the time savings and interview invitations actually come from.